aselvan/scripts/README.md

 - #### /car/tesla
   Wrapper script to call tesla API to do various things like lock/unlock door, honk, location, enable keyless drive, etc.

+- #### /raspberrypi
+  Various tools/scripts/howtos to build a image for Pi to be used as IoT device or pentest device

 - #### /docker-jitsi
   Run your own Jitsi (opensource equivelent of google meet, zoom etc) audio/video conf with dockerized images.